-The OpenCorporates Trust and our unique corporate structure guarantee our public benefit mission.
+The OpenCorporates Trust guarantees our public benefit mission.

-Not only this, they provide confidence to all our users in several ways, as they mean that:
+Not only this, it provides confidence to all our users in several ways, as it means that:

 - Our public benefit mission ensures our data will always be openly accessible to anyone, and the ‘many eyes’ on our data creates a positive data-quality feedback loop.

-- The current structure and mission of OpenCorporates provides certainty for the long-term.
+- The mission of OpenCorporates provides certainty for the long-term.

 - Users have greater transparency about our governance and decision-making processes.